theamk/dynalist-backup/README.md

 FAQ
 ---
-- Q: Isn't this built-in?
+- Q: Isn't this built-in into the website?
     - A: not really:
          - There is "Export data" option, but it is one time only
          - There is "note history" option in Pro plan, but it only helps with old versions, it won't help if your account is locked out or hacked.
 - Q: How do I restore it?
     - A: This is currently not implemented.
 You might be able to import OPML files?
-         (To elaborate, I don't anticipate ever needing to restore this into dynalist.io account):
+    - (To elaborate, I don't anticipate ever needing to restore this into dynalist.io account):
          - If the account is locked out / hacked badly enough that I lose all the data, I'll likely want to switch to a different service anyway.
          - If the entire service goes down, there will be nowhere to restore it.
          - So your git tree contains .txt files (in case you use the "last version" snapshot directly from disk, with no UI), and "json"